ferrous-systems/embedded-trainings/README.md

 The Ferrous Systems Embedded Training Courses (this project) are distributed under the following licenses:

-* The code samples and free-standing Cargo projects contained within this book are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
+* The code samples and free-standing Cargo projects contained within this project are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
-* The written prose contained within this book is licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.
+* The written prose contained within this project is licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.

 Copies of the licenses used by this project may also be found here: